brianc118/MPU9250/README.md

 Programs are written for *Arduino 1.0.x.*

-Sample program requires the *imuFilters* library.
 Does not use the built in DMP of the imu but instead just gives you raw data.

 If you have any questions, please do not hesitate to contact me.